bacalj/docsfiles/readme.md

 - The `outputs` directory is where the scripts will put their output.
 - The `pickles` directory is where the scripts will put and access pickled data that gets read into memory for some scripts.

-### Document Server
+## Document Server

-Serve documents from the `documents` directory.
-This is useful if you want to use the CLUE document viewer to view documents, but don't want to run the entire CLUE stack.
+It makes sense to serve documents while working on these scripts.
+That way you can check the structure of the json against what you see in the rendered document.
+So start by opening the document linked below, and click the restart and run buttons.
+Then you will get a link to a page that lists document links and json links together.
+Click on the document link to see the document rendered in the browser.
+Click on the json link to see the json in the browser.

 [Serve Documents](serve_docs.ipynb)

-### Text Chunk Getter
+## Text Chunk Getter

 Extract human readable text chunks from all the text tiles in all the documents in the `documents` directory.

 [Get Text Chunks](get_text_chunks.ipynb)

-### Document Stastistics
+## Document Stastistics

 Get some basic statistics about the documents in the `documents` directory.

 [Document Statistics](document_statistics.ipynb)

-### Running this within a Google Workbench
+## Running this within a Google Workbench

 In the future there may be a usecase in which it is easiest to access documents stored in a GC Cloud Storage bucket and run these and other scripts in the Google Workbench environment.
 The following is the code needed to get documents in hand in that context.